-Burman Nursery and Infant School provides early years education for children from 3 – 7 years within the Solihull Education Authority.
+Burman Nursery and Infant School provides early years education for children from 3 – 7 years within the Solihull Local Authority.

 Staff plan together the teaching activities and experiences for the children within the requirements of the national curriculum.
 Each year group works strongly as a team and whole school planning ensures continuity and progression.
 The children experience a range of teaching strategies to best meet the needs of the children and the subject being taught.

 Personal and Social Development

 The children have opportunities throughout school to develop personal and social skills to prepare them for their future lives.
 They discuss social situations and scenarios to provide them with appropriate strategies to use in the playground and beyond.
 Playground mediators enjoy the responsibility of encouraging happy playtimes.
 We have school and class councils to seek the views of children and ensure they play a part in school development

 Recording and reporting to parents

 We believe in developing a close relationship with parents, working together to benefit the children.
 We operate an ‘open door’ policy where communication is key.

 Staff maintain on-going records of children’s progress in all subjects.
 These inform discussions with parents at parents consultation evenings.
 Records and evaluation also inform future planning for groups and individuals.

 Reports are produced annually and sent to parents in the Summer Term.
 The Reception and Year 2 children’s reports also contain their end of key stage results.